Muffazal Lakdawala: Personal life

 Lakdawala was born and brought up in a Dawoodi Bohra family in Mumbai.
-He pursued his Masters in Surgery (M.S.) from B.Y.L.
-Nair Hospital and completed 3 years of residency programme in general surgery, MBBS from the Grant Medical College, University of Mumbai.
+He passed MBBS from Grant Medical College.
+Then he pursued his Masters in Surgery (M.S.) from B.Y.L.
+Nair Hospital and completed 3 years of residency programme in general surgery.

 He lives in Mumbai with his wife, Priyanka Kaul.
-He has three Kids—Kiaan and Zhiaan and Kiara (from his first marriage to Aditi Gowitrikar).
+He has two children from his first marriage to Aditi Gowitrikar.

 Career

 Lakdawala underwent training in Bariatric Surgery with Raul Rosenthal, Cleveland Clinic, United States, 2006.
 He was also trained at the Unit of Gastro Surgery, with Piet Pattyn from the University of Ghent Hospital, Belgium, 2005 and also underwent Training in Advanced Laparoscopic Colorectal Surgery with Prof. Seon Hahn Kim, Seoul, Korea, 2004.

 He has also been a lecturer at B.Y.L.Nair Hospital- a teaching hospital in Mumbai.

 He is one of the only Indian surgeon to have demonstrated live surgery in almost every Asian country.
 Till date he has performed the largest number of single incision sleeve gastrectomy surgeries in the world.
 He is the first surgeon to conduct laparoscopic gastric bypass in India.
 He also successfully operated on a 30-year-old woman with unexplained body aches, to find a live worm inside her bile duct.

 Lakdawala has performed sleeve gastrectomy surgery on Jayesh Malukani, one of the youngest Indian patient who is a 17-year-old boy.

-He has performed Bariatric Surgery on the heaviest man in Asia who weighed all of 285 kg (627 pounds) in Tianjen, China.
+He has performed bariatric surgery on the heaviest man in Asia who weighed all of 285 kg (627 pounds) in Tianjen, China.
 He also successfully operated on Eman Ahmed, an Egyptian woman considered to be the heaviest in the world.